laswick/arm-toolchain/README.md

 ***
 ## Welcome!

-This project simply includes a set of easily customizable scripts to automatically download, configure, patch, build, and install the entire ARM toolchain (including `binutils`, `gcc`, `newlib`, `gdb`, and `openocd`).
+This project simply includes a set of **easily customizable** scripts that automatically download, configure, patch, build, and install the entire ARM toolchain (including `binutils`, `gcc`, `newlib`, `gdb`, and `openocd`).

 Currently the scripts only support the Cortex M3, Cortex M4, and Cortex M4F.
 However, support for other ARM cores can be added relatively easily.

-`build_toolchain` is the top level "master" script that calls all the other scripts.
-Although, the individual scripts can be run stand alone as well.
+`build_toolchain` is the top level "master" script that calls all the other scripts, although the individual scripts can be run stand alone as well.

+Before running `build_toolchain` there are 2 parameters at the top of the file you'll want to edit:

+`WORKING_DIR` is the location where the toolchain will be built.
+Once it's built and you're happy with it, this directory can be deleted _(it's actually quite large, ~2.6GB)_.

+`PREFIX` is the location where the final toolchain will be installed.

+You can also specify the exact version of each of the tools you want your toolchain to use, which is pretty cool.

 If your development host is setup correctly you can simply run `./build_toolchain` and walk away!
 A full build takes approximately 2 hours.

 ***